ilkilab/agorakube/README.md

 Agorakube is based on Ansible scripts that install and configure Kubernetes components (control plane and data plane) quickly on bare-metal / VMs / Cloud Instances, as systemd services.

 This distribution is also adaptive by offering the opportunity to customize your deployment to fit your needs :
-* OS : Ubuntu-18.04/20.04-amd64 and Centos 7.X-amd64, Debian-10-amd64
+* OS : Ubuntu-18.04/20.04-amd64 and  Debian-10-amd64
 * DNS Service: CoreDNS
-* Ingress Controller Traefik v2 & HA-Proxy & Nginx (Default)
+* Nginx Ingress Controller
-* Container Runtime: Containerd (Default) & Docker
+* Container Runtime: Containerd
 * Certificats: Self Signed PKI using OpenSSL
-* Storage: OpenEBS (Jiva and HostPath)
-* Monitoring: Prometheus/Grafana/node-Exporter
-* CNI plugin: Kube-router, Calico (VxLAN Cross-Subnet)
+* CNI plugin: Calico (VxLAN Cross-Subnet for pod-to-pod network and NetworkPolicy enabled)
 * MetalLB (L2/ARP mode for external LB)
 * Metrics-Server
 * Kubernetes-Dashboard
-* Kubernetes ConfigMap and Secret Reloader
-* Logrotate
-* OIDC/SSO with Keycloak
-* Open Policy Agent Gatekeeper
-* ArgoCD

 ![AGORAKUBE](./images/AGORAKUBE.png)